kubeflow/community/proposals/897-experiment-tracking/README.md

 1. Kubeflow becomes more dependent on the upstream MLflow roadmap and release cadence for experiment tracking features.
 1. Operators still need to run and maintain a shared MLflow service, even if Kubeflow improves the packaging story.
-1. The best integrated UI experience may depend on upstream MLflow changes that Kubeflow does not control outright.
+1. The initial iframe integration loads the full MLflow shell, so Kubeflow cannot fully control the embedded navigation experience without upstream MLflow changes or redistribution-time UI patches.
 1. Some users may prefer a more deeply Kubeflow-specific experiment tracking experience than an MLflow-first design provides.